Posterior error bounds for prior-driven balancing in linear Gaussian inverse problems: Discussion of further system-theoretic MOR methods in Bayesian inference

 Key aspects in which PD-BT and OLR-BT differ are the role of the prior covariance $\PrCov$, the choice of input port, and the reachability Gramian.
 PD-BT is motivated by balanced truncation of the prior-driven system \eqref{eq:PriorDrivenSys}, which matches the weighted output of the Bayesian smoothing problem \eqref{eq:BayesianSystem} \cite[Section 3.2.1]{2025PD-BT}.
 Note that in \eqref{eq:PriorDrivenSys}, a square root $\mbf{L}_\pr$ of $\PrCov$ represents the input port, resulting in the reachability Gramian $\mbf{P}_\infty$ in \eqref{eq:Inf_Gramians}, which identifies easily reachable directions of the prior-driven system.
 In contrast, OLR-BT assumes the existence of an input matrix $\mbf{B}$ such that $\mbf{A}\PrCov+\PrCov\mbf{A}^\top=-\mbf{BB}^\top$, so that the corresponding reachability Gramian is $\PrCov$; see \cite[Proposition 4.1]{Qian2021Balancing}.
 Thus in OLR-BT, an easily reachable direction corresponds to a direction with high prior uncertainty, and these directions must be retained in the reduced model to be updated with measurements.
 The LTI system underlying OLR-BT is given by

 and has the impulse response

-Next, we show that we cannot use the strategy for proving error bounds for PD-BT for OLR-BT.
-For PD-BT, an important step towards proving the error bounds in \Cref{thm:PD-BT bounds} was to exploit the fact that the rows of the difference between the prior-preconditioned Hessians of the exact and approximate posterior are exactly the differences of impulse responses corresponding to the full and the reduced systems; see \eqref{eq:PD-BT reasoning}.
+Next, we show that we cannot use the strategy to prove error bounds for PD-BT to also prove error bounds for OLR-BT.
+For PD-BT, an important step towards proving the error bounds in \Cref{thm:PD-BT bounds} was to exploit the fact that the rows of the difference between the exact and approximate root prior-preconditioned Hessians are exactly the differences of impulse responses corresponding to the full and the reduced systems; see \eqref{eq:PD-BT_reasoning}.
 We now consider the analogous difference between the full and the reduced prior-preconditioned Hessian for OLR-BT.
 Let $\mbf{\widehat{G}}^\mathrm{OLR}$ be a reduced matrix of type \eqref{eq:PD-BT forward map}, but with system matrices $\mbf{C}^\mathrm{OLR}_r$ and $\mbf{A}^\mathrm{OLR}_r$ obtained from OLR-BT; see \cite[Section 3.2]{Qian2021Balancing}.
-The analogue of \eqref{eq:PD-BT reasoning} for OLR-BT then becomes
+The analogue of \eqref{eq:PD-BT_reasoning} for OLR-BT then becomes

 where $\mbf{\Sigma}_r$ and $\mbf{Z}_r$ are obtained from a rank-$r$ truncated SVD of $\mbf{R}^\top \mbf{L}_\mathrm{pr}\approx\mbf{U}_r\mbf{\Sigma}_r\mbf{Z}_r^\top$, where $\mathbf{Q}_\infty =\mbf{R}\mbf{R}^\top$ and $\PrCov=\mbf{L}_\mathrm{pr}\mbf{L}_\mathrm{pr}^\top$.
 For detailed definitions of the objects and explanations of the equations in \eqref{eq:OLR-BT reasoning}, see \cite[Section 2.3.2 and 3.2]{Qian2021Balancing}.
-On the other hand, the input port $\mbf{B}$ and thus the impulse response $\mbf{h}_\mathrm{OLR}$ of OLR-BT given in \eqref{eq:OLR impulse response} do not appear in the prior-preconditioned Hessian, in contrast to the equation \eqref{eq:PD-BT reasoning} for PD-BT.
+On the other hand, the input port $\mbf{B}$ and thus the impulse response $\mbf{h}_\mathrm{OLR}$ of OLR-BT given in \eqref{eq:OLR impulse response} do not appear in the prior-preconditioned Hessian, in contrast to the equation \eqref{eq:PD-BT_reasoning} for PD-BT.
 As a result, for OLR-BT, one cannot combine a quantification of the MOR approximation quality in terms of the truncated HSVs with the general local Lipschitz bounds for linear Gaussian inverse problems from \Cref{theorem03}.
 Thus, one cannot bound the errors in the approximate posterior mean and covariance produced by OLR-BT in terms of the truncated HSVs.

 To summarize, despite their similarities as balanced truncation-based methods for solving the Bayesian smoothing problem, the OLR-BT and PD-BT methods are fundamentally different: OLR-BT aims to recover optimal low-rank posterior approximations, while PD-BT aims to recover system-theoretic invariants of the prior-driven system \eqref{eq:PriorDrivenSys}.